Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `set_i current_in_mA`

 Sets the current of the configuration buffer, in milliamperes.
+Prints no output on success, an error message on failure.

 Note: values are rounded down to the nearest Power Delivery current unit (10 mA).